 As much as I loved boxed stuffing growing up, I have come to terms with the fact that homemade stuffing is just so much better.
-This Simple Vegan Stuffing is so moist (but definitely not soggy), flavorful, and full of Fall vegetables!
+This Simple Vegan Stuffing recipe is so moist (but definitely not soggy), flavorful, and full of Fall vegetables!
 Toasted bread gets mixed with brussel sprouts, leeks, mushrooms, and carrots to create the absolute best Simple Vegan Stuffing.
 Even meat-lovers will want seconds of this stuffing recipe!

 How to Make an Easy Homemade Vegan Stuffing